 - If you wear your contact lenses to correct presbyopia using monovision you may not be able to get the best corrected visual acuity for either far or near vision.
 Visual needs are different for different people, so your Eye Care Professional should work with you when selecting the most appropriate type of lens for you. - Always contact your Eye Care Professional before using any medicine in your eyes. - Be aware that certain medications, such as antihistamines, decongestants, diuretics, muscle relaxants, tranquilizers, and those for motion sickness may cause dryness of the eye, increased lens awareness (feeling of the lens in the eye), or blurred vision.
-Always inform your Eye Care Professional if you experience any problems with your lenses while taking such medications.
-Depending on your symptoms, your Eye Care Professional may recommend rewetting drops that are available for use with soft contact lenses or may recommend that you stop wearing contact lenses while you are using these medications. - Be aware that if you use oral contraceptives (birth control pills), you could develop changes in vision or comfort when wearing contact lenses. - As with any contact lens, follow-up visits are necessary to assure the continuing health of your eyes.
+Always inform your Eye Care Professional if you experience any problems with your lenses while taking such medications. - Be aware that if you use oral contraceptives (birth control pills), you could develop changes in vision or comfort when wearing contact lenses. - As with any contact lens, follow-up visits are necessary to assure the continuing health of your eyes.
 Ask your Eye Care Professional about the recommended follow-up schedule.

-Who Should Know That You are Wearing Contact Lenses:
+Who Should Know that You are Wearing Contact Lenses: